gauge-sh/tach/docs/api.md

 Boundary()

 # This function will be considered private
-# due to the boundary at 'project.core.other'
+# due to the boundary at "project.core.other"
 def other_private_function():
     ...
 ```